 Read the fine print on your health insurance: All insurance plans available on the public marketplace, as well as Medicaid, are required to cover pregnancy and childbirth.
 Having a baby means you qualify to enroll or change insurance, even when open enrollment is closed (it’s considered a “life event” that qualifies you to make changes).
 With some policies, you’ll barely see a bill or pay a copay, while others will ask you to pay until you hit a deductible.
 Find out how much your insurance will cover so you can start budgeting.

 Take a probiotic: You’ve probably heard that folate, iron, and protein are all crucial to growing a healthy baby.
 What rarely gets discussed, though, is the importance of probiotics.
 Available in either pill or food form (yogurt, kimchi), probiotics support healthy digestion, help you build immunity, and safeguard against harmful bacterial growth and potential vaginal infections (which you’re more prone to during pregnancy).
 The healthier your vaginal flora, the better bacteria mix you’ll pass on to your baby in labor.
-Studies suggest that probiotics also decrease your risk of preeclampsia and of postpartum depression.
+Studies suggest that probiotics also decrease your risk of preeclampsia.
 As with all supplements, discuss with your doctor before proceeding.

 Pregnancy Quote of the Week

 “Making the decision to have a child is momentous.
 It is to decide forever to have your heart go walking around outside your body.” —Elizabeth Stone

 < 6 Weeks Pregnant | 8 Weeks Pregnant >